Divik09102003/Robotics-Mouse-Teleop/README.md

 roslaunch mouse_teleop mouse_teleop.launch
 ```

 A GUI should appear.
-Place your mouse cursor within the GUI screen, hold the left mouse button, and drag the cursor to control the turtle.
+Place your mouse cursor within the GUI screen, hold the left mouse button, and drag the cursor to control the Kobuki robot.

 ## Topics and Message Types